 After leaving office, LaVonne went on to earn a Master of Fine Arts in writing from Portland State University and has since pursued a successful writing career.
 LaVonne’s personal essays have appeared in Oregon Humanities Magazine.
 Her story "Eureka" was featured in the 2019 Clackamas Literary Review, and Severn River Publishing has published her successful four-part Maggie Blackthorne mystery series set in Eastern Oregon.
 LaVonne lives in Northeast Portland.

 The secretary of state is one of three constitutional officers of the executive branch elected statewide.
 The secretary is elected to a four-year term and is limited to two consecutive terms in office during any 12-year period.

-Corporation Division: The secretary keeps public records of businesses authorized to transact business in Oregon, nonprofit corporations, and trade and service marks.
+She keeps public records of businesses authorized to transact business in Oregon, nonprofit corporations and trade and service marks.
 Other public business records include notices of security interests in movable and personal property, statutory liens and warrants.

-Chief records officer of the state: The secretary houses and provides access to the permanently valuable records of state government through the Archives Division and provides storage for inactive state agency records through the State Records Center.
+As the public records administrator, the secretary houses and provides access to the permanently valuable records of state government through the Archives Division and manages all public records for retention and disposition.

+Oregon does not have a lieutenant governor.
 If the office of governor becomes vacant, the office passes to the secretary of state.
-There is no lieutenant governor in Oregon.

 Legal Authority: Oregon Constitution, Article VI, Section 2; ORS Chapters 177, 240